LawsonCheng/poke/README.md

-# ping
+# Poke
-A easy to use JS HTTP Client
+A lightweight and handy JS HTTP Client.